skip-mev/block-sdk/README.md

 > **Note**: The BlockSDK is open source software that Skip maintains.
 We strive to be responsive to questions and issues within 1-2 weeks - please ask in our [#block-sdk-support discord](https://discord.com/invite/hFeHVAE26P) channel, or open a GitHub issue!

-**Please note the status of BlockSDK maintainenace:
+**Please note the status of BlockSDK maintainenace:**

-**1. We are not currently providing hands-on support for new integrations.**
+1. We are not currently providing hands-on support for new integrations.
-**2. We have not yet completed our entire testing process for the FreeLane.
-We recommend integrators who want to have the best experience utilize the MEV Lane and the Default Lane only at this time.**
+2. We have not yet completed our entire testing process for the FreeLane.
+We recommend integrators who want to have the best experience utilize the MEV Lane and the Default Lane only at this time.
-**3. Integrators are responsible for the design, testing, and correctness of custom lanes they build.**
+3. Integrators are responsible for the design, testing, and correctness of custom lanes they build.

 **🌐 The Block SDK is a toolkit for building customized blocks**.
 The Block SDK is a set of Cosmos SDK and ABCI++ primitives that allow chains to fully customize blocks to specific use cases.
 It turns your chain's blocks into a **`highway`** consisting of individual **`lanes`** with their own special functionality.